Find a Job – GradPlan

 Early College Summer Program Support , Chicago Public School & OneSummer Chicago

-Coordinate with partners to ensure the success of summer internships, conduct interviews and provide follow-up communication and support data collection and evaluation.
+A paid opportunity to coordinate with partners to ensure the success of summer internships, conduct interviews and provide follow-up communication and support data collection and evaluation.

 SCHEDULE: Part-Time/Seasonal Job – Summer